Top 3 Questions About Direct Air Capture (DAC) Answered

 2. How much does direct air capture cost?

 Currently, DAC is costlier than other methods of capturing carbon dioxide.
 Some DAC plants cost between $250 and $600 per ton of CO2 removed.
 As per the researchers from RFF-CMCC European Institute on Economics and the Environment, the cost of direct air capture in the future is uncertain and will highly depend on how fast technology evolves.
 DAC technology is costly because it takes a huge amount of energy to remove CO2.
-In both liquid solvent and solid sorbent, the heating process requires chemical heating to 900 C and 80 C to 120 C. Therefore, unless direct air capture technology completely depends on renewable energy for chemical heating, it requires fossil fuels to some extent, even if the procedure is carbon negative at the end.
+In both liquid solvent and solid sorbent, the heating process requires chemical heating to 900 C and 80 C to 120 C. Therefore, unless direct air capture technology completely depends on renewable energy for chemical heating, it requires fossil fuels to some extent, even if the procedure is carbon-negative at the end.

 3. What are the latest developments in direct air capture technology?

-As per International Energy Agency (IEA), 19 direct air capture plants are currently operational across the globe.
+As per the International Energy Agency (IEA), 19 direct air capture plants are currently operational across the globe.
 Most of these plants are small-scale and trade the captured CO2, such as carbonated drinks.

 On 8th September 2021, Climeworks, in collaboration with Carbfix, launched a new plant in Iceland, namely Orca, that can capture 4000 t CO2 per year, making it the world’s largest DAC plant that can remove CO2 from the atmosphere.

 In the Orca carbon capture plant, CO2 gas is directly captured from the air, and the CO2 captured from geothermal fluids is mixed to store underground for the basalt rock formation.
-This is the world’s first plant to turn CO2 into the rock within 23 years using the mineralization process.
+This is the world’s first plant to turn CO2 into rock within 23 years using the mineralization process.

 Carbon Engineering collaborates with Occidental Petroleum, and the first large-scale direct air capture plant is being constructed in the United States.
 The plant will capture 1 Mt CO2 per year and be operational by 2024